-CaveSim program element Corresponding OK SDE Standards Photos of CaveSim programs Bat skeleton and guano demonstrations and lessons: Discussion of similarities/differences b/w bat wing morphology and human hand morphology.
+CaveSim program element Corresponding OK SDE Standards Photos of past CaveSim programs Bat skeleton and guano demonstrations and lessons: Discussion of similarities/differences b/w bat wing morphology and human hand morphology.
 Discussion of evolutionary pressures that may have created the similarities/differences.
 Discussion of bat tail structure and usage of the tail in steering, balance, and in catching insects.
 Discussion of different types/sizes of bats, and the role that they play in helping humans.
 Real-life lesson about bat eradication by farmers and the impact on their crops.
 Discussions about history & the role caves played in the civil war (sources of saltpeter for the production of gunpowder).
-MS-LS1-3: Use argument supported by evidence for how the body is a system of interacting subsystems composed of groups of cells.
-MS-LS1-4: Use arguments based on empirical evidence and scientific reasoning to support an explanation for how characteristic animal behaviors and specialized plant structures affect the probability of successful reproduction of animals and plants respectively.
-MS-LS1-5: Construct a scientific explanation based on evidence for how environmental and genetic factors influence the growth of organisms.
-MS-LS4-6: Use mathematical representations to support explanations of how natural selection may lead to increases and decreases of specific traits in populations over time.
-CaveSim program lead Dave Jackson teaches students about bat biology in Grove, Oklahoma.
-Students in Oklahoma roleplay bats spreading WNS fungus.
-Photo/video demos of the ongoing White Nose Syndrome (WNS) epidemic that has killed >6 million bats in the last ~10 years.
-Lesson about WNS fungus (Pseudogymnoascus destrucans) which metabolizes live bats.
+HS-LS4-4: Construct an explanation based on evidence for how natural selection leads to adaptation of populations.
+CaveSim program lead Dave Jackson Photographic and/or video demonstration of the ongoing White Nose Syndrome (WNS) epidemic that has killed nearly 6 million bats in the last ~10 years.
+Lesson about the WNS fungus (Pseudogymnoascus destrucans) and how it metabolizes the bat alive.
 Discussion of bats' colonial behaviors, and the advantages and disadvantages of such behaviors.
-MS-LS2-2: Construct an explanation that predicts patterns of interactions among organisms across multiple ecosystems.
+HS-LS2-8: Evaluate evidence for the role of group behavior on individual and species' chances to survive and reproduce.
+HS-LS4-3: Apply concepts of statistics and probability to support explanations that organisms with an advantageous heritable trait tend to increase in proportion to organisms lacking this trait.
+HS-LS2-7: Design, evaluate, and refine a solution for reducing the impacts of human activities on the environment biodiversity. teaches high school students about bat biology in Oklahoma.
 Bat epidemiology activity: As mentioned above, millions of bats are dying in the US from WNS.
-Students learn about the spread of WNS, and about overarching epidemiological concepts, through a hands-on game.
-Students use UV fluorescent dye in test tubes and transfer the dye among the class.
-CaveSim staff use a blacklight to monitor the spread of the "disease" (i.e., dye) among the "bat" (i.e., student) population.
-Students play the game in rounds, with the number of bat-bat interactions being equal to the round number.
+Students learn about the spread of this disease, and about the overarching epidemiological concepts, through a truly hands-on game.
+In this game, students apply powdered laundry detergent to their hands, and CaveSim staff use a blacklight to monitor the spread of the "disease" (i.e., fluorescent detergent) among the "bat" (i.e., student) population.
+Students play the game in multiple rounds, with the number of bat-bat interactions being equal to the round number.
 Students make a graph of interaction count vs. disease prevalence.
 Stochastic (i.e., random) processes are discussed.
-Students discuss various ways in which the disease might be stopped, and the pros/cons of each.
-MS-LS2-4: Construct an argument supported by empirical evidence that changes to physical or biological components of an ecosystem affect populations.
-MS-LS2-5: Evaluate competing design solutions for maintaining biodiversity and ecosystem services.
+HS-LS2-2: Use mathematical representations to support and revise explanations based on evidence about factors affecting biodiversity and populations in ecosystems of different scales.
+HS-LS2-6: Evaluate the claims that the complex interactions in ecosystems maintain relatively consistent numbers and types of organisms in stable conditions, but changing conditions may result in a new ecosystem.
+HS-LS4-5: Synthesize, communicate, and evaluate the information that describes how changes in environmental conditions can affect the distribution of traits in a population causing: 1) increases in the number of individuals of some species, 2) the emergence of new HS students in Oklahoma roleplay species over time, and 3) the extinction of other species.